 (Moscow, 1961) is one of the most prominent names in contemporary Russian literature.
-The author of four widely acclaimed novels -- Pismovnik (2010), Maidenhair (2005), Taking of Izmail (2000) and Larionov´s Memoirs (1994) -- Shishkin is admired as a refined stylist whose fiction engages Russian and European literary traditions and forges an equally expansive vision for the future of literature.
+He is the author of widely acclaimed novels Pismovnik (Letter Book.
+2010), Maidenhair (2005), Taking of Izmail (2000) and Larionov´s Memoirs (1994).
+Shishkin is admired as a refined stylist whose fiction engages Russian and European literary traditions and forges an equally expansive vision for the future of literature.
 Born in Moscow in 1961, Shishkin has worked as a teacher and journalist.
 His novels have earned him the three most prestigious Russian literary awards: the Russian Booker Prize in 2000, the National Bestseller Prize in 2005, and the Bolshaya Kniga (Big Book) Prize in 2006 and 2011.
 His works have been translated into thirty languages.

 Archive available for: Michaïl Sjisjkin

 With: Anass Habib, Celal Altuntas, Farah Karimi, Ian Buruma, Jennifer Clement, Kamal Hors, Lex Bohlmeijer, Malini Subramaniam, Michaïl Sjisjkin, Peter Abspoel, Sjoerd de Jong, Ton van de Langkruis, Vonne van der Meer

 On the festival's Opening Night, the focus is on freedom of speech.
 The evening started with Mikhail Shishkin, one of the most prominent representatives of contemporary Russian literature, delivering the Free the Word! speech.
 Next, the Oxfam Novib PEN Awards were handed out.
 The debate ''Writing in times of super-diversity' with writers Ian Buruma, Celal Altuntas and Peter Abspoel closed the evening.